New Black Panther Party: History

 In 1998, Khalid Abdul Muhammad brought the organization into the national spotlight when he led an armed group of NBPP members to provide armed protection to the family of James Byrd Jr., who had just been murdered in Jasper, Texas by three white supremacists.
 Events escalated into a confrontation between the NBPP and the Ku Klux Klan.
 Muhammad continued to seek out high profile and confrontational events, and that same year sought to organise a "Million Youth March" in Harlem, New York City.
 On the surface, the purpose of the march was to build solidarity amongst the black youth of America but Muhammad also sought to march into the heartland of Nation of Islam support and demonstrate he had a group to compete for their support.
 Mayor Rudolph Giuliani sought to block the march but was overruled by a federal judge.
-The March went ahead on 5 September 1998 and Muhammad gave a racist and anti-semitic speech to an audience of 6,000.
-When the police attempted to end the march at the designated end time, Muhammad encouraged those in attendance to physically confront them, leading to a riot.
+The March went ahead on 5 September 1998 and Muhammad gave a speech to an audience of 6,000.
+When the police attempted to end the march at the designated end time, Muhammad encouraged those in attendance to physically resist them.
 It was in this same time period that Muhammad and the NBPP featured in an episode of Louis Theroux's Weird Weekends entitled "Black Nationalism".

 Khalid Muhammad died of a brain aneurysm on February 17, 2001, and was succeeded by Malik Zulu Shabazz, a protege of Muhammad's as well as his personal attorney.
 Like Muhammad, Shabazz continued to push the NBPP in an increasingly anti-Semitic and racial segregationist direction.
 Under Shabazz's leadership, the group would continue to appear across America during instances of racial tension and conflict, however, Shabazz was never able to return the group to the high-profile it had in the media and public's mind during Muhammad's time.